Updated: 3 days ago

 Note: For some, this exercise will feel easy.
 For others, it's super difficult!
 If this task seems impossible, I've got you!
 There are some more helpful tips further below.

-Consider allowing some time for this to gel within you, especially if you’re just starting out.
+Consider allowing some time for this to gel within you, especially if you’re just starting out with your business.
 Your favorites -- the ones that “just feel right” -- might not become apparent right away.
 Just put it aside and come back to it tomorrow.

-Some Extra Tips On How to Find Your Personal Brand Values
+Extra Tips On How to Reveal Your Personal Brand Values

 If you circled dozens of words on your first pass and are feeling like you’ll never make it down to 10 (let alone 3), don’t despair!
 I have some extra bits of advice for you:

-Go through your circled words again and pass them through these filters:
+Go through your circled words again and pass them through these additional filters.
+Ask yourself:

-"Would I be pleased/would it be a ‘win’ if someone said this about me and my business in a conversation when I wasn’t in the room?
-In other words, would it serve to convince that other person to hire me?"
+"Would I be pleased/would it be a ‘win’ if someone said this about me/my business in a conversation when I wasn’t in the room?
+In other words, would it serve to convince that other person to hire me/utilize my services?"

-This framing should eliminate a bunch of values/concepts that seem nice but are not specific enough to why or how you do what you do so well.
+This framing should eliminate values/concepts that seem nice... but are not specific enough to why or how you do what you do so well.